johnridesabike/acutis/docs/introduction.md

 ## Conventions

-I use the `.acutis` file extension for my templates, but there's nothing in the language that enforces that.
-You can use something else (for example, `.html`) or you can configure your editor to treat `.acutis` files as HTML (or whatever format you want).
+I use the `.acutis` file extension for my templates, and I configure my editor to treat `.acutis` files as HTML.
+But you can use whatever you want.

 [1]: https://github.com/johnridesabike/acutis/tree/master/docs
 [2]: https://github.com/johnridesabike/acutis/blob/master/cli